-2024 2023 Bonds and debentures, at fair value \$ 258,273 \$ 179,309 Duration (years) 5.6 5.4 Assumed increase in interest rates +1% +1% Approximate resulting decrease in value \$ (14,463) \$ (9,683) Approximate resulting percentage decrease (5.6%) (5.4%) Assumed decrease in interest rates -1% -1% Approximate resulting increase in value \$ 14,463 \$ 9,683 Approximate resulting percentage increase 5.6% 5.4%
+2025 2024 Bonds and debentures, at fair value \$ 275,575 \$ 258,273 Duration (years) 6.2 5.6 Assumed increase in interest rates +1% +1% Approximate resulting decrease in value \$ (17,086) \$ (14,463) Approximate resulting percentage decrease (6.2%) (5.6%) Assumed decrease in interest rates -1% -1% Approximate resulting increase in value \$ 17,086 \$ 14,463 Approximate resulting percentage increase 6.2% 5.6%

-The Foundation also holds private debt that is made up largely of non-investment grade, senior secured loans that have a shorter duration than the publicly traded debt.
+The Foundation also holds private investments in debt that are made up largely of non-investment grade, senior secured loans that have a shorter duration than the publicly traded debt.
 The value of these loans is not as impacted by changes to interest rates because of floating coupon rates that vary in line with the underlying reference rate.
 Loans may also include call protection and pre-payment penalties which reduce repayment risk by preventing borrowers from retiring loans within a few years of issuance.
 Furthermore, floating coupon rate loans normally have contracted lower limits on the reference rate, offering some protection when interest rates decline.